reach-sh/reach-developer-portal/en/books/essentials/getting-started/wisdom-for-sale/index.md

 1. Click *Choose a DevNet*, select *Ethereum*, and repeat the Deploy, Attach, Reset steps.

 Note that the webapp doesn't run reliably on Conflux yet.
-I'm working on it.

 # Self Assessment